KusionStack/kusionstack.io/docs/user_docs/guides/working-with-k8s/7-differentiated-configuration.md

 :::tip

-About KCL semantics, please read [Expressions](/docs/reference/lang/lang/spec/expressions) for more details.
+About KCL semantics, please visit [KCL](https://kcl-lang.io/) for more details.
 :::

 ## Prerequisites